 “Retirees looking for work should consider seeking out volunteer or internship opportunities where they can gain relevant experience in an industry or field that interested them,” said Marc Cenedella, founder and CEO of career site Ladders, Inc. “Job seekers in the 60-something age category should be proactive, emphasizing the experience and work ethic that come with age, while demonstrating the flexibility and hunger to succeed that are often attributed more to younger workers.”

 If you are used to being the boss, one possible disadvantage to this job is you’ll have to take orders from younger workers.

-Average pay: Varies — $44.19 per hour for management consultants and $34.58 per hour for freelance writers.
+Average pay: Varies — $39.64 per hour for management consultants and $29.72 per hour for freelance writers

-Starting your own business might buck the retirement jobs standard, but if it's always something you've wanted to do, give it a whirl.
+Although starting your own business might buck the retirement jobs standard, give it a whirl if it’s always something you’ve wanted to do.

 “Whether you worked in sales officially, or just helped your kids sell cookies at the grocery store before retirement, turn these skills into a flexible working arrangement like consulting or freelancing,” Cenedella said.
 “Create your own hours and utilize your network or local community to get started.”

-Since entrepreneurial income isn't always reliable — at least at first — this option is probably best if you're looking for more of a pastime than a way to pay the bills.
+Because entrepreneurial income isn’t always reliable — at least, at first — this option is probably best if you’re looking for more of a pastime than a way to pay the bills.